platformbuilds/platformbuilds-site/hiring.md

 <section class="section">
 <div class="container">
-<h3 style="text-align: center; font-style: italic;">At PlatformBuilds, we believe great work starts with understanding what people need to succeed.</h3>
+<h3 style="text-align: center; font-style: italic;">At PlatformBuilds, we believe great work starts with understanding what people need, to grow & succeed together.</h3>

-<p style="text-align: center; margin-bottom: 3rem;">We're building our team differently, and your insights will directly shape how we create roles and support our future team members.</p>
+<p style="text-align: center; margin-bottom: 3rem;">We're building our team differently, and your insights will directly shape how we create roles and support our future team members's growth.</p>

 <h3 style="text-align: center;">Our Organization Values</h3>